wungemach/atlas/README.md

 Unpack the decrypted compressed dataset and put it into the `atlas/data/` directory.
 Please email me for further instructions if you have issues with this step.

 ## How to run experiments
 All functionality starts in `atlas/code/main.py`.
-Overall, there are three modes:
+Overall, there are two modes:
 - `train`: Trains a model (default).
 - `eval`: Evaluates a model.